utxostack/btc-assets-api/README.md

 ## Bitcoin/RGB++ Assets API

-A service for obtaining BTC/RGB++ asset data and performing transactions related to these assets
+A service for Retrieving BTC/RGB++ information/assets and processing transactions with these assets

 ### Features
 - Retrieving Blockchain Information such as Bitcoin chain info, blocks, headers, transactions, addresses and RGB++ assets